YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

-We observed that small changes in the selection function described in Sect.~\ref{sec:selection_function} can significantly impact the final result, potentially even preventing training altogether.
-This is due to an oversimplified selection criterion that does not reflect the real capability of our detector.
-During training, sources that can be detected but are not included in the target list will be considered false detections, forcing the model to lower the detection probability of all sources that present similar characteristics.
-Conversely, sources that are undetectable but still included in the target list will force the model to increase the detection probability of background noise.
-These two types of mislabelling affect the fitting of the objectness curve, resulting in suboptimal detection performances.
-One possible solution is to rely on the detectors' self-assessed detection capability to refine the selection function.
-This is achieved by first training a BASE model from scratch with random weight initialization \citep[using Glorot normal,][]{paper:xavier_init} based on our handcrafted selection function.
-The best iteration is identified using the SDC2 scorer over the MAIN cube following the prediction pipeline.
-This model is then applied to the LDEV cube that was used for its training to produce a list of detections with a predicted score confidence.
-We extract the 1600 detections with the highest objectness score.
-From this, we define a new selection function with lower line-flux and volume brightness thresholds as
+We observed that small changes to the selection function described in Sect.~\ref{sec:selection_function} can significantly impact the final result, potentially even preventing training altogether.
+This is due to an oversimplified selection criterion that does not reflect the detector's actual capabilities.
+During training, sources that can be detected but are not included in the target list are considered false detections, forcing the model to lower the detection probability for all sources that present similar characteristics.
+Conversely, undetectable sources included in the target list force the model to increase the detection probability for background noise.
+These two types of mislabeling affect the fitting of the objectness curve, resulting in suboptimal detection performances.
+One possible solution is to rely on the detectors' self-assessed detection capabilities to refine the selection function.
+We achieved this by first training a BASE model from scratch with random weight initialization \citep[using Glorot normal,][]{paper:xavier_init} based on our handcrafted selection function.
+The best iteration was identified using the SDC2 scorer over the MAIN cube following the prediction pipeline.
+This model was then applied to the same LDEV cube used for training in order to produce a list of detections with predicted confidence scores.
+We extracted the 1600 detections with the highest objectness score.
+From this, we defined a new selection function with lower line-flux and volume brightness thresholds as